 "I live with my aunt but if I want to study she tells me to do some other work."

 "I live with my grandparents.
 When I begin to study they tell me to go and cut grass for the cow and fetch water for them.
 At night they don't want to see any light.
 I study with either candle-light or with light from a fire.
 They say that when it's day it's for work and when it is night we must sleep.
 So I can't get an hour to study."

 "For me I live far from my school, so I must wake early at 5.00 a.m. and start to prepare for school.
 After school I walk a long way and when I arrive home I am very tired and can't study well."

-The aims of the trust have been:
+The original aims of the trust were: